FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage-with-proxy.plantuml, alt: "Using a proxy to access APIs on different domains." %}

-### Alternatives To Client Stored Tokens For the Browser
+### Alternatives to client stored tokens for the browser

 Why use browser cookies and not another storage mechanism such as memory or localstorage?
 Why not bind the cookie to the browser?
 All options have tradeoffs, and using cookies works for many customers.